QuantumTarantino/ethereum_resources/README.md

 * [Ethviewer](http://ethviewer.live/) - You can see everything happening on Ethereum mainnet at real time.
 It's useful to learn how Ethereum blockchain works.

 * [Rinkeby BE](https://www.rinkeby.io/#stats) - You can visualizate Rinkeby testnet on real time.
 So cool!

-## Plugins and libraries

-* [Metamask](https://metamask.io/) - This plugin makes a bridge between your Ethereum account and your browser to interact with Dapps, contracts or simply make transaction with other accounts.

-* [web3.js](https://web3js.readthedocs.io/en/1.0/) - This library lets you interact from your Javascript code, with the Ethereum network (e.g., make transactions with a contract)

-* [web3.py](https://web3py.readthedocs.io/en/stable/) - Same as web3.js but for Python.